Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/Highlight.md

 <br><br>

 ### Color Blending Mode
 Specular color blending mode allows the user to control the hardness of the colour applied to the highlight.
 Users have two options: Multiply or Add.

-Note that **Color Blending Mode** is disabled when **Specular** Mode is  **Soft**.
+Note that **Color Blending Mode** is disabled when **Specular** Mode is set to **Soft**.

 <canvas class="image-comparison" role="img" aria-label="A close-up of a yellow specular highlight on a green sphere.
 The highlight is a clear yellow disc with a hard edge.
 Then the same close-up.
 The specular highlight is now a blurred yellow disc.">
     <img src="images/SpecularMultiply.png" title="Multiply">